 Sweetened Applesauce vs. Unsweetened Applesauce

 Sweetened applesauce is usually sweetened with corn syrup.
-This recipe calls for unsweetened applesauce but if you only have the sweetened kind on hand I recommend that you reduce the sugar to 1/2 cup, packed.
+This recipe calls for unsweetened applesauce but if you only have the sweetened kind on hand I recommend that you reduce the honey or maple syrup to 1/3 cup.

 Can I use Rolled Oats instead of Quick Oats?

 You can, however you’d end up with muffins that are denser, chewier, and nuttier in flavor and texture.
 I can’t guarantee that the muffins will still turn out soft and moist so I recommend sticking with quick oats.

 - Healthy Banana Applesauce Muffins

 I love having healthy muffins for breakfast; especially quick oat muffins!
 They taste good and they’re really good for you too.
 If you give this recipe a try let me know how it turns out in the comments below.
 I love hearing your feedback!

 Healthy oatmeal applesauce muffins made with whole wheat flour and no refined sugar.
 They're easy to make and so delicious!
 Perfect for a low fat breakfast or snack.